No one wants an injury, particularly runners. Not being able to run because of an injury is highly frustrating.

 Strength Work Between Runs

 A stronger kinetic chain will decrease ground reaction forces (GRF), making running more comfortable and more efficient.
 Working on your core stability will promote the transfer of forces from your upper and lower limbs, meaning less work for your legs.
 Strong glutes will stabilise your hips and prevent poor biomechanical loading from occurring.
-Pilates is a great way to help this.
+Pilates is a great way to help this or specific strength and conditioning exercises.

 Balance & Proprioception